Top 20 Things to Know About NY Paid Family Leave

 - Full-time employees must have worked at least 26 weeks at their current employer to qualify for PFL.

-- Part-timers must have worked at least 175 days at their current employer; and their benefits are pro-rated proportionately based on hours worked.
+- Part-timers must have worked at least 175 days at their current employer

 - Paid leave can be taken in daily increments, and – unlike Workers’ Comp – in intermittent intervals, such as every other Monday.